monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

 Of course, if there is a safety issue, you should get the attention of your child's Leader immediately, and let them know.

-**If you still need information or your child's Section Leader is unable to help, the next contact is the Group Leader of your Scout Group.**
+**If you still need information or your child's Section Leader is unable to help, the next contact is the [Group Leader]({% link _pages/contact-us.md %}) of Bundoora Scout Group.**

-Your Group Leader is the most senior local Scouting volunteer, responsible for all the youth members and Leaders in all Sections of your Group.
+Your Group Leader is the most senior local Scouting volunteer, responsible for all the youth members and Leaders in all Sections of Bundoora Scout Group.

 If that doesn't work out - or the Group Leader is unavailable – you are welcome to contact our State Office on 03 8543 9800 and we can put you in touch with your local District Commissioner, the senior Scouting volunteer who coordinates all the Scout Groups in your local area.